matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 `ip -6 neigh add proxy 2001:638:408:200:ff6d:242:ac11:2 dev ens18`

 # (4b) Installing an NDP Proxy:
-# The NDP Proxy Daemon ndppd(see GIT ) is also provided via the Ubuntu repo. install with apt install ndppd.
-You have a template for the required configuration /etc/ndppd.conf file in the file /usr/share/doc/ndppd/ndppd.conf-dist. rule 1111::You only have to customize the interface and the rules ( ).
+# The NDP Proxy Daemon ndppd(see `GIT`) is also provided via the Ubuntu repo. install with `apt install ndppd`.
+You have a template for the required configuration `/etc/ndppd.conf` file in the file `/usr/share/doc/ndppd/ndppd.conf-dist`. rule 1111::You only have to customize the interface and the rules ( ).
 Specifically, you need to 1111:: replace with your subnet (more precisely: replace with the subnet for which you want the NDP function).
 If you want to NDP more than one subnet, specify multiple rules.
 The autostart of ndppd was already activated for me; otherwise activate it via systemctl.
 Identify the configuration file you are using ndppd.conf and explain the most important elements of it.

 ````
 route-ttl 30000